TommyTran732/Windows-Setup/Group Policies Objects/Default Domain Policy/Legacy Microsoft Edge.md

 - Allow Extensions -> Disabled (I do not use extensions, and they reduce security in a lot of cases.
 Don't disable this if you need extensions, of course.)
 - Allow Adobe Flash -> Disabled (Dead technology, dangerous)
 - Configure Password Manager -> Disabled (**The password manager does NOT have E2EE**)
-- Configure SmartScreen -> Disabled
+- Configure Windows Defender SmartScreen -> Disabled
+- Allow extended telemetry for the Books tab -> Disabled
 - Prevent using Localhost IP address for WebRTC -> Enabled
+- Prevent Microsoft Edge from gather Live Tile information when pinning a site to Start